Money as a Claim on Scarcity

 • Medium of exchange: It enables the trade of goods and services without requiring direct barter.

-When someone works today and does not spend the money immediately, they shift their claim on scarcity into the future.
+When someone works today and does not spend the proceeds immediately, they shift their claim on scarcity into the future.
 This is the mechanism that makes capital formation possible in the first place.
 Without this temporal dimension, no economy could grow beyond its daily subsistence needs.

 Why Inflation Is a Moral Problem